 Why is the project called Bridging the Gap?

-Bridging the Gap began as a 6 month pilot project funded by the Police, Fire and Crime Commissioner for Essex.
-The project’s aim was to ‘bridge the gap’ between the Corporate, Public and Third Sector in order to Break the Cycle of Domestic Abuse across Communities in Essex.
-This initial pilot project led to increased funding and now continues well into 2021 and means the whole country can now take part.
+The project’s aim is to ‘bridge the gap’ between the Corporate, Public and Third Sector in order to Break the Cycle of Domestic Abuse across Communities in Essex.

 Alpha Vesta bridge this gap by encouraging workplaces, businesses and organisations to invest in robust, grassroots, practical training and policy development services in a preventative and early intervention approach.